-Submissions are due 8 January 2017 at 11:59 PM [GMT + 8 Hours].
-Applicants will be notified of results on 23 January 2017.
-All presenters need to accept invitations, register and pay registration fees by 2 April 2017.
+Proposal submissions for the conference will be considered until 24 March 2017 at 11:59 PM [GMT + 8 Hours].
+All presenters need to accept invitations, register and pay registration fees by 9 April 2017.

 The keynote speaker for the inaugural WCAC Conference is no stranger to new beginnings.
 Michele Eodice is the associate provost for academic engagement and director of the OU Writing Center at the University of Oklahoma.
 She earned a PhD in English, writing her dissertation on co-authoring and collaborative writing in the classroom.
 Eodice’s ongoing research interests include co-authoring, collaborative writing, adult and higher education, developing faculty writing at universities, and student engagement and learning through writing practices.